machinetranslate/machinetranslate.org/events/wmt08.md

 | → German | `RBMT4` | 0.748 |
 | → Spanish | `RBMT4` | 0.754 |

-The results were determined with a [yes/no constituent judgements](wmt.md#yes-no-constituent-judgements), the acceptability score.
+The results were determined with [yes or no constituent judgements](wmt.md#yes-or-no-constituent-judgements), the acceptability score.

 It measures the percent of a system translation that was judged to be acceptable.